conwetlab/WMarket/doc/installation-guide.rst

       > Path to store indexes: [FOLDER_TO_STORE_INDEXES]

--  **Media files**: WMarket users will be able to attach images to the Stores so they will be easier to identify.
-These images have to be stored in one folder of your file system so the script will ask for a path and their maximum size.
+-  **Media files**: WMarket users will be able to attach images to stores in order to improve the navigation.
+These images have to be saved in a folder of the file system of the WMarket instance.
+For this reason, the script will ask you for a path to store these images and their maximum size:

 ::

       > Path to store media files: [FOLDER_TO_STORE_MEDIA]
       > Max size for media files (in bytes): [MAX_FILE_SIZE]

--  **Description Autoupdate**: uploaded descriptions are checked regularly to obtain new offerings.
-The script will ask you the period that have to be used to check them.
+-  **Description Autoupdate**: uploaded descriptions are regularly checked to verify if new offerings have been included.
+The script will ask you the period that have to be used to check these descriptions.

 ::

       > Period to update descriptions (in seconds): [PERIOD_TO_UPDATE_DESCRIPTIONS]

--  **Authentication Configuration**: WMarket can work with local authentication or using an external IdM.
+-  **Authentication Configuration**: WMarket can work with a local authentication system or using an external IdM.
 The script will ask you what authentication system do you prefer.
 If you opt for an external IdM, some configuration details will be required as can be seen in the following example: